SamarpitaRoy/SamarpitaRoy/README.md

 ### Hi, there!
 Welcome to my github profile!</h1>

 I am a software quality assurance engineer in the engineering team at Clootrack.
-Currently building Clootrack - a B2B SaaS CX (customer experience) analytics platform (Series A funded).
+Clootrack is a B2B SaaS CX (customer experience) analytics platform (Series A funded).

 If I am not working or coding, I am probably
 - doing yoga and meditation